-Urticaria pigmentosa (UP) is a skin condition that causes lesions and itching.
-It is characterized by the presence of too many mast cells in the skin.
+Urticaria pigmentosa (UP) is an allergy-mediated skin condition that causes discolored lesions and itchy skin.
+The condition is characterized by the presence of too many mast cells in the skin.
 Mast cells are part of your immune system.
 Their job is to produce inflammation by releasing a substance called histamine in response to germs and other invaders.
-In UP, there are too many mast cells in the skin.
+In UP, there are too many mast cells in your skin.

-This disease is most commonly seen in infants and children but adults can be affected as well.
+This disease is most commonly seen in infants and children, but adults may be affected as well.
 The main symptom is dark-colored lesions on the skin.
 The lesions may be very itchy and difficult not to scratch.
-When rubbed or scratched, they respond with a Darier’s sign.
+When rubbed or scratched, the lesions respond with a Darier’s sign.
 A Darier’s sign looks similar to hives.
-This is caused by the release of histamine from the mast cells.
+It’s caused by the release of histamine from the mast cells.

 In most children, UP goes away by puberty.
 Complications are typically only seen in older children or adults.
 Rarely, UP may evolve into systemic mastocytosis in an adult.
-In this condition, mast cells can build up in other organs of the body.
-In extremely rare cases, mast cell leukemia or mast cell sarcoma may result.
+In systemic mastocytosis, mast cells can build up in other organs of the body.
+In extremely rare cases, this may result in mast cell leukemia or mast cell sarcoma, which are both forms of cancer.

 The main symptom of UP is brownish lesions on the skin.
 Rubbing the lesions releases histamines which produce intense itching along with blisters or hives (Darier’s sign).